2018 Faculty Research Awards

-Recipients of a Summer Research Award or Faculty Research Award from the Office of the Vice President for Research & Innovation who have not submitted a final report for their prior grant are ineligible.
+Recipients of a Faculty Research Award from the Office of the Vice President for Research & Innovation who have not submitted a final report for their prior award are ineligible.

 Faculty members who have received funding in any of the three previous award cycles are not eligible to apply.

 (1) An initial review will be conducted to ensure that proposals are in compliance with all guidelines.
 Proposals deemed non-compliant will be returned to the applicant and will not be reviewed further.